MSc/Postgraduate Diploma Science Communication

 Unlike most Master's courses in this area, the MSc Science Communication addresses the needs of working students.
 There are short, intensive teaching blocks of three to five days, and you can expect to attend three teaching sessions for each 30 credit module.

 You'll attend three teaching blocks for each 30 credit course module.
-Teaching blocks are typically three days long, Thursday - Saturday.
+Teaching blocks are typically three days long, Thursday to Saturday.

 The modules are assessed in a variety of ways, to reflect the theoretical concepts, knowledge and practical skills you'll develop.
 For example, through portfolios, reports and oral presentations all of which you can use to attract prospective employers.
 The ability to evaluate your own work and others' is critical to success in the workplace, and several assessments are designed to help you acquire these skills.

-You'll have access to UWE's Science Communication Unit, a centre of excellence in this specialist field.
+You'll have access to our Science Communication Unit, a centre of excellence in this specialist field.

-You are guided throughout the MSc by the following core staff:
+You are guided throughout this course by the following core staff:

-Some modules offer field trips, recently these have included visits to At-Bristol, M Shed and The Wellcome Trust.
+Some modules offer field trips, recently these have included visits to We The Curious, M Shed and The Wellcome Trust.

 Careers / Further study